 In addition, small intestine bacterial overgrowth often goes with an overgrowth of undesirable yeast in your large intestine OR small intestine.
 The GI Map should pick up fungal overgrowth in your large intestine.
 In addition, a candida questionnaire is a good tool.

-vagus nerve dysfunction
+Vagus nerve dysfunction

 To restore vagal nerve tone, see my friend’s blog here.
 In addition, you can use a tens unit at home to stimulate your vagus nerve, and acupuncture does this as well.

-fix your digestion
+Fix your digestion

-Folks with SIBO often have digestive dysfunction that exists with their SIBO, either as part of the cause or a side effect.
+Folks with SIBO often have digestive dysfunction that exists with their SIBO, either as part of the cause or as a side effect.
 This can include: